 Request for leave of disability accommodations

-If an employee has or may have a need for a disability accommodations related to COVID-19, including an inability to wear appropriate PPE (masks, etc.), the employee should contact the College Personnel Office.
+If an employee has or may have a need for a disability accommodations related to COVID-19, including an inability to wear appropriate PPE (masks, etc.), the employee should contact the College Human Resources Office.

 COVID-19 cases and close contacts:

 Notification, isolation, and quarantine protocol

-- Required Notification: Members of the campus community - students, faculty, staff and contracted- services personnel (bookstore, dining services and campus security) – who test positive for COVID-19 must immediately notify Monmouth College.
+- Required Notification: Members of the campus community – students, faculty, staff and contracted-services personnel (bookstore, dining services and campus security) – who test positive for COVID-19 must immediately notify Monmouth College.
 Students should immediately notify the Office of Student Affairs (309-457-2114 or via email).
-Faculty, staff and contracted services should immediately notify the Personnel Office (309-457-2122).
+Faculty, staff and contracted services should immediately notify the Human Resources Office (309-457-2122).